mienaikoe/ziyu/Chapters/3-4-Chapter18.md

 Melna was quickly becoming impatient with him.
 She moved from her spot and around the table to lift him up and pin him against the table, his head not far from the button to the microphone.

 He spoke between breaths with unwavering conviction, "You and your people.
 You're all criminals.
 Everybody knows it.
-You'll never succeed as long as Holragi is in power."
+You'll never succeed as long as Holrag is in power."

-"Holragi, eh?
+"Holrag, eh?
 Did their operator tell you about how their sociopath scientist kidnapped my jundmaman?"

 "Scum like you don't deserve to die as heroes.
-But the blood of Holragi flows stronger in hae veins."
+But the blood of Holrag flows stronger in hae veins."

 She leaned forward and stared close into his eyes on the desk, moving her free hand to the table.